MrBOOMSTICK/ToolSet/README.md

 I hope these are useful to ya'll!

+##Included Library Versions (All 32-bit)
+* Premake5
+* FMOD Ex 4.06.03
+* GLFW 3.0.4
+* Lua 5.2

 ##Requirements
 1) Make sure you have [cygwin](http://cygwin.com/install.html) installed and cygwin/bin is in your path

+2) If you would like to use the Gmock option when creating projects, please download and build (instructions at bottom of this readme) it and enter its location into the environment variable EXTERNALSROOT (this will also help you with CS365 if you have not taken it at DigiPen yet).

-2) Run SetWindowsEnv.bat to set up your environment variables correctly, this should only be done once.
+3) Run SetWindowsEnv.bat to set up your environment variables correctly, this should only be done once.

 Alternatively you can do this manually by creating environment variable CODEUTILS set to your installed folder without the final slash and putting the same value in your PATH variable